Raiders of the Lost Ark

-Raiders of the Lost Ark is now considered one of the greatest films ever made, and has had a lasting impact on popular culture, spawning a host of imitators across several media and inspiring other filmmakers.
+Raiders of the Lost Ark is considered by critics to be one of the greatest films ever made and has had a lasting influence on popular culture, spawning a host of imitators across several media and inspiring other filmmakers.
 The United States Library of Congress selected it for preservation in the National Film Registry in 1999.
-Raiders of the Lost Ark is the first entry in what became the Indiana Jones franchise, which includes four more films—Temple of Doom (1984), Last Crusade (1989), Kingdom of the Crystal Skull (2008), and Dial of Destiny (2023)—a television series, video games, comic books, novels, theme park attractions, toys, and an amateur remake.
+Raiders of the Lost Ark is the first entry in what became the Indiana Jones franchise, which includes four more films—Temple of Doom (1984), Last Crusade (1989), Kingdom of the Crystal Skull (2008), and Dial of Destiny (2023)—a television series, video games, comic books, novels, theme park attractions, and toys.

 Plot

-In 1936, American archaeologist Indiana Jones recovers a golden idol from a booby-trapped Peruvian temple.
-Rival archaeologist René Belloq corners him and steals the idol; Jones escapes in a waiting seaplane.
-After returning to the United States, Jones is briefed by two Army Intelligence agents that Nazi German forces are excavating at Tanis, Egypt, and one of their telegrams mentions Jones' old mentor Abner Ravenwood.
-Jones deduces that the Nazis seek the Ark of the Covenant, which Adolf Hitler believes will make their army invincible.
+In 1936, American archaeologist Indiana Jones recovers a Golden Idol from a booby-trapped Peruvian temple.
+Rival archaeologist René Belloq corners him and steals the idol; Jones escapes in a waiting float plane.

+After returning to the United States, Jones is briefed by two Army Intelligence agents that Nazi German forces are excavating at Tanis, Egypt, and one of their telegrams mentions Jones's former mentor Abner Ravenwood.
+He deduces that the Nazis are seeking the Ark of the Covenant, which Adolf Hitler believes will make their army invincible.
 The agents recruit Jones to recover the Ark first.

-At a bar in Nepal, Jones reunites with Ravenwood's daughter Marion—with whom Jones once had an illicit relationship—and learns Ravenwood is dead.
+At a bar in Nepal, Jones reunites with Abner's daughter Marion, with whom Jones once had an illicit relationship, and learns that Abner is dead.
 The bar is set ablaze during a scuffle with Gestapo agent Arnold Toht, who arrives to take a medallion from Marion.
 Toht attempts to recover the medallion from the flames, but only burns its image into his hand.
-Jones and Marion take the medallion and escape.
+Jones and Marion safely take the medallion and escape.